Mukono District: Location

 Mukono District is bordered by Kayunga District to the north, Buikwe District to the east, Kalangala District to the south-west, Kira Town and Wakiso District to the west, and Luweero District to the north-west.
 The town of Mukono is about 21 km by road, east of Kampala, the capital and largest city of Uganda.
 This is about 55 km west of the town of Njeru, where the Nalubaale Power Station is situated, on the Kampala–Jinja Highway.
 The geographical coordinates of Mukono District are 00°28'50.0"N, 32°46'14.0"E (Latitude:0.480567; Longitude:32.770567).

 Demographics

 The 1991 national population census estimated the district's population at 319,400.
 According to the 2002 census, the population was about 423,100, of whom 49.8 percent were males and 50.2 percent were females.
 At that time, its population growth rate was estimated at 2.7 percent per annum.
 In 2012, the population was estimated at 551,000.
 In August 2014, the national population census and household survey, enumerated the district inhabitants at 596,804.
+According to the 2024 national population, Mukono district has a demographic population of 305,945; with a total number of males at 145,278 and females at 160,667.

 Tourist attractions

-The district has a favorable climate, abundant rainfall, rich flora and fauna, and proximity to urban areas.
+The district is endowed with favorable climate, abundant rainfall, rich flora and fauna, and proximity to urban areas.
 The major tourist attractions in the district include the following: